-Halloween is one of the trickiest days of the year for children with
+Halloween can be one of the trickiest days of the year for children with

 food allergies.
 Kids often haul home pounds of treats, and even small amounts of an ingredient they are allergic to can cause a potentially life-threatening reaction.

-Here are some tips from the American Academy of Pediatrics (AAP) to help ensure Halloween's frights stay festive and don't involve a medical emergency.
+Here are some tips to help ensure Halloween's frights stay festive and don't involve a medical emergency.

 common allergens, such as peanuts or tree nuts, milk, egg, soy or wheat.